-Steven Dietrich, ALS/OHRM Nicole Wynn, ALS/OHRM Judgment No.: UNDT/2016/077 Introduction and Procedural History 1.
+Steven Dietrich, ALS/OHRM Nicole Wynn, ALS/OHRM Case No. UNDT/NBI/2014/094 Judgment No.: UNDT/2016/080 Introduction and Procedural History 1.
 The Applicant holds a fixed-term appointment with the United Nations.
-He is currently an Air Operations Assistant at the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO).
-He serves at the FS-4 level and is based in Kinshasa, Democratic Republic of the Congo. - 2.
-On 8 October 2014, the Applicant filed an Application with the United Nations Dispute Tribunal in Nairobi challenging the decision denying him the lumpsum relocation grant for the shipment of his personal effects on being reassigned from Uvira to Kinshasa in the Democratic Republic of the Congo in 2014. - 3.
-The Respondent replied to the Application on 10 November 2014. - 4.
-The Tribunal held a case management discussion in this matter on 18 February 2015 during the course of which the Tribunal urged the Parties to consider informal resolution of the dispute. - 5.
-On 20 March 2015, the Parties filed a motion seeking additional time for their ongoing informal settlement discussions.
-On 23 March 2015, the Tribunal issued Order No. 096 (NBI/2015) granting the motion. - 6.
-On 29 April 2015, the Parties jointly informed the Tribunal that the informal discussions had failed to resolve the dispute between them and requested that the matter proceed before the Tribunal. - 7.
-On 13 May 2015 the Tribunal issued Order No. 165 (NBI/2015) ordering the parties to, inter alia, jointly file a concise statement of facts and identify the legal issues arising from those facts for determination by the Tribunal and to notify the Tribunal if they wished to have this matter set down for an oral hearing. - 8.
-On the evening of 15 June 2015, the Parties filed a motion requesting that the deadline be extended up to Friday, 19 June 2015.
-Judgment No.: UNDT/2016/077 9.
-On 17 June 2015, the Tribunal issued Order No. 202 (NBI/2015) granted the motion, and extended the deadline as requested by the Parties.
+He is currently a Judicial Affairs Officer at the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO).
+He serves at the P-4 level and is based in Uvira, Democratic Republic of the Congo (DRC).
+2. On 16 October 2014, the Applicant filed an Application with the United Nations Dispute Tribunal in Nairobi challenging the decision denying him the lumpsum relocation grant for the shipment of his personal effects on being reassigned from Kinshasa to Uvira in 2014.

+3. The Respondent replied to the Application on 21 November 2014 4.
+The Tribunal held a case management hearing in this matter on 18 February 2015 during the course of which the Tribunal urged the Parties to consider informal resolution of the dispute.

+5. On 20 March 2015, the Parties filed a motion seeking additional time for their ongoing informal settlement discussions.
+On 23 March 2015, the Tribunal issued Order No. 099 (NBI/2015) granting the motion.

+6. On 29 April 2015, the Parties jointly informed the Tribunal that the informal discussions had failed to resolve the dispute between them and requested that the matter proceed before the Tribunal.

+7. On 13 May 2015 the Tribunal issued Order No. 168 (NBI/2015) ordering the Parties to, inter alia, jointly file a concise statement of facts and identify the legal issues arising from those facts for determination by the Tribunal and to notify the Tribunal if they wished to have this matter set down for an oral hearing.
+8. On the evening of 15 June 2015, the Parties filed a motion requesting that the deadline be extended up to Friday, 19 June 2015.

+Judgment No.: UNDT/2016/080 9.
+On 17 June 2015, the Tribunal issued Order No. 205 (NBI/2015) granted the motion, and extended the deadline as requested by the Parties.